Colour shot of 08105 added in gallery,

 08216 I would say within the dark confines of Barrow shed(BW) circa 1975.Fortunately the sunshine is illuminating the loco.This was another personal favourite ,as it had an extended life ,being rescued from the Swindon dump scrap lines and bought to work again at the Sheerness steel company,on the Isle of Sheppey,Kent.It was instantly recognisable here as it had its buffer beams extended downwards,most probably to help re-railing it ,with the dodgy trackwork in the steelworks here.It was saved for preservation which was short lived as it was subsequently scrapped by a notorious "loco dealer",in 2001.

-08218 Its the Spring of 1981 ,and it looks as though its a really hot,sunny day at Swindon Dump.It was going to get a lot hotter for this loco as it was cut up by the August of the same year,probably just round the corner near the works yard.
+08218 ,5th of October1980 ,and it looks as though its a really hot,sunny day at Swindon Dump.It was going to get a lot hotter for this loco as it was cut up by the August of the next year,probably just round the corner near the works yard.

 08219 Seen at the rear of Tinsley Depot(TI).It Spent most of its life in the Sheffield region and was withdrawn from Tinsley as depicted here ,waiting for the final curtain call to Doncater Works where it was cut up in August 1983.

-08220 Crewe Diesel Depot , circa 1980.another lucky survivor that is still with us .Moved to Carnforth in 1990,It became increasingly derelict there until sold to a private buyer who took it to a site adjacent to Wrenbury station in Shropshire.It was then moved again to the Great Central North at Ruddington,where its restoration was completed.It is currently on hire,and may return to its preserved status at a later date.
+08220 Crewe Works,Eagle Bridge , circa 1975.Notice the guide riding on the footplate probably catching up with the party.Another lucky survivor that is still with us .Moved to Carnforth in 1990,It became increasingly derelict there until sold to a private buyer who took it to a site adjacent to Wrenbury station in Shropshire.It was then moved again to the Great Central North at Ruddington,where its restoration was completed.It is currently on hire,and may return to its preserved status at a later date.

 08221 Swindon Works ,September 1981 .A Midland Region loco for all of its 25 years ,it was finally broken up by November !981.